pachli/pachli-android/docs/contributing/translate.md

 Using Weblate means that you do not directly submit pull requests to the project.
 Weblate batches up changes and submits them on your behalf.

 The changes you make will be attributed to your account.
+Your contributions will also be included in the release announcement and blog post (e.g., [Pachli 2.2.0 released](https://pachli.app/pachli/2024/01/29/2.2.0-release.html)) for each release.

 ## Guidelines for translations